-As property guardian (formerly guardian of estate), the PGT is coguardian with the Ministry of Children and Family Development (MCFD) and Delegated Aboriginal Child and Family Service Agencies (DAAs) for children in continuing care of the province.
+As property guardian, the PGT is coguardian with the Ministry of Children and Family Development (MCFD) and Delegated Aboriginal Child and Family Service Agencies (DAAs) for children in continuing care of the province.
 The PGT is also property guardian for children who have no legal guardian or are undergoing adoption.

-As property guardian, the PGT advances legal claims for damages arising from injuries suffered by the children.
+As property guardian, the PGT advances legal claims for damages arising from injuries suffered by the children as the result of the negligence or wrongful act of others.
 The PGT also pursues financial benefits to which PGT property guardian clients may be entitled such as Canada Pension Plan Children's Benefits and establishes Registered Disability Savings Plans (RDSPs) for qualifying clients.